 An Affordable Online Legal Education

-Tulane University Law School is proud to offer Master of Jurisprudence degrees and professional certificates across four areas of legal expertise—Labor and employment law, energy law, environmental law and Title IX regulations—delivered online and backed by the reputation of the 12th oldest law school in the U.S. Our affordable online programs allow you to work and live anywhere, saving you on the costs of relocating and the room and board expenses that come with living on campus.
+Tulane University Law School is proud to offer Master of Jurisprudence degrees and professional certificates across four areas of legal expertise—Labor and employment law, energy law and environmental law—delivered online and backed by the reputation of the 12th oldest law school in the U.S. Our affordable online programs allow you to work and live anywhere, saving you on the costs of relocating and the room and board expenses that come with living on campus.

 The total annual estimated cost for our programs is $34,500.
 You can find a breakdown of the credit costs and any fees associated with the programs here.
 We also offer financial aid resources to assist you in financing this educational investment in your future.
 Check out our financial aid FAQs or reach out to a member of our admissions team to get your questions on financial aid and tuition answered.